FAU-LAP/NOMAD-CAMELS/README.md

 ## 1.0.7
 Features:
 - Protocols and manual controls are now sortable into tabs!
+- added possibility to force sequential on/off for single channels

 Fixes:
 - Plots being placed somewhere should now not kill the program anymore